 Island.
 Each boy was provided with two blankets and enjoyed two weeks at

-60 boys.
-To help defray the expenses, the Club
+provided for 60 boys.
+To help defray the expenses, the Club staged a

-we were able to give the White Plains Hospital a new Cadillac
+were able to give the White Plains Hospital a new Cadillac ambulance, which

 Projects in early years...